 With each element slowly falling into place, it wouldn't take long before word got out that Sonic Team, hot off their critically acclaimed Saturn titles, was busily creating a new Sonic the Hedgehog title.
 Speculation ran wild, the early concept of a "Sonic RPG" leaking out and causing people to believe the next game would be called Sonic & Knuckles RPG.
 However, the full details of the game were able to stay guarded, one fuzzy screenshot being all that the public saw, many not even believing the shot to be from a Sonic game.
 The speculation train would soon go into overdrive when it was announced that on August 22nd, 1998, a public unveiling of the game would happen at the Tokyo International Forum.
-Accompanied with the now iconic green eyes and grin, the show was advertised on Japanese television and radio (info) stations (info), the initial two shows planned expanded into three based on the projected turnout.
+Accompanied with the now iconic green eyes and grin, the show was advertised on Japanese television and radio (info) (313 kB) stations (info) (313 kB), the initial two shows planned expanded into three based on the projected turnout.
 Though a handful of screenshots were leaked days prior on a French news site, the anticipation of the event unwaivered, people lining up along the streets hours ahead of time.
-When the doors opened, the crowd was treated to a wealth of information, hosted by none other than Yuji Naka, along with a pair of Japanese television personalities.
-Simultaneously streamed on the Internet for those who could not attend, live gameplay and prerecorded videos showcased the style of the game, along with the new characters and expanded storyline.
+When the doors opened, the crowd was treated to a wealth of information, hosted by none other than Yuji Naka, along with a pair of Japanese radio personalities Yūko Hamaya and Chris Peppler.
+Simultaneously streamed on the Internet and recorded on VHS for those who could not attend, live gameplay and prerecorded videos showcased the style of the game, along with the new characters and expanded storyline.
 Immediately, the game became one of the most requested, Sonic Team hastily finishing it up in time for its December release in Japan.
 Periodically offering new content up on their website, the game was finally released on December 23rd, 1998.

 Knowing the game could use some much-needed polish for its western debut, a handful of Sonic Team members flew out to Sega of America, located in San Francisco.
 Dubbed "Sonic Team USA," the group's primary focus was on localizing the game.
 Unlike previous Sonic titles where entire storylines were discarded and art completely redrawn, for Sonic Adventure it was decided the arbitrary divide between the eastern and western versions of Sonic would be erased, the Japanese canon becoming the one, official story for Sonic.
 Months before its proper release, a deal was stuck with video rental chain Hollywood Video, in which Sega Dreamcasts, along with copies of Sonic Adventure, could be rented out to people who wished to try the system out before release.
 Starting July 15th, 1999, Sonic Adventure: Limited Edition contained only portions of the game, saving enough to bring people back to buy it come fall.
 Released on September 9th, 1999 (along with the launch of the Dreamcast in the U.S.) the game served to be both a commercial and critical success, high praise for the game also being heard in Japan, where Sonic had never been able to pick up steam.
 The cleaned-up version of Sonic Adventure was released in Japan under the title Sonic Adventure International, one of the "Play 4!" titles that Sonic Team announced after the initial release of Sonic Adventure (the other titles being Chu Chu Rocket, Samba De Amigo and Phantasy Star Online).
 With the team that remained back in Japan working on PSO, "Sonic Team USA" would soon begin their next project - Sonic Adventure 2.